collectiveaccess/ProvidenceDocs/_source/usermanual/creating_records.rst

 Clicking this icon adds the selected record to your watch list, which can be accessed by selecting *Manage > My watched items* from the Global Navigation Bar.
 The icon turns red when active.

 **Change Type Icon**
-This tool allows you to change the record’s “type.”
+If enabled, this tool allows you to change the record’s “type”.
 If, for example, you mistakenly created a “Audio” record when you meant to create a “Video” record, you can change the type here without having to delete and re-create the record.
 Take care using this feature.
 Changing the record type will cause information in all fields that are not applicable to the new type to be discarded.
 This action cannot be undone!

 **Duplicate Icon**
 This tool allows you to duplicate a record.
 Duplication can be useful in cases where you are tasked with creating several records with similar metadata.
-You can control precisely what kind of record data are duplicated (metadata, relationships, media) using the duplication settings under My Preferences.
+You can control precisely what kind of record data are duplicated (metadata, relationships, media) using the duplication settings under My Preferences > Duplication.

 **Less/More Info Icon**
 This tool collapses or expands the Inspector window to include more information, such as record creation and update times, as well as any Sets the object record may belong to.